 With Coronavirus (or Covid-19) dominating and changing our daily lives in so many ways, wherever you are around the world, the chances are you’re going to be spending some extra time at home while we all practise safe social distancing in 2020.
-There are lots of ways we can keep fit and healthy while we all stay at home, and the good news is that crafting has proven to be good for our wellbeing.
+There are lots of ways we can keep fit and healthy while we all stay at home, and the good news is that crafting has proven to be good for our well-being.

 Making things is a simple way to look after yourself and keep calm amidst the wave of Coranvirus news.
-Not only is crafting proven to have benefits for our mental health, it offers us the chance to escape from our social media feeds and ground ourselves in the act of making.
+Not only is crafting proven to have benefits for our mental health, but it also offers us the chance to escape from our social media feeds and ground ourselves in the act of making.
 But let’s talk logistics people!
 Popping out for supplies is likely to be trickier than usual and with many online craft shops experiencing a surge in demand, chances are you may have a wait for new supplies to arrive in the post.

 Words: Holly Bowman, Jo Gulliver, Zoe Williams.

 34 recycled craft ideas for adults

 Raid your charity bags and turn those old pyjamas into an infinity scarf.
 Head over to Decor and the Dog for their step-by-step guide.

 Who doesn’t love a fingerless mitten, especially to keep your hands warm while working from home.
 Upcycling unwanted woolies into mittens is environmentally friendly and on trend.